 In 2008, the group acquired the Swedish company Stram AB along with its production facilities for guest beds based in Latvia.
 The production was later moved from Latvia to Estonia.
 In 2014 Stram AB was merged with Estonian bed producer Tarmel Furniture AS with production facilities in Tallinn.

 In 2014, the group acquired the Finnish company Finlayson’s which has two production units in Finland and a smaller one in Russia.
-The Finnish company operates under the name Familon OY.
-In Russia there are also five retail stores.
-For 2015 a larger production unit has been commissioned.
+The Finnish company operated under the name Familon OY and now under the name Wendre Finland OY.

 In addition to our interests in bedding products and home textiles, Trading House has, since the end of 2005, been involved in a golf course project, acquired in Pärnu, Estonia.
-Pärnu Bay Resort & Spa is an 18-hole golf course, which will be open for play in the summer of 2015.
-Within a year a resort hotel and golf villas will also exist.
+Pärnu Bay Resort & Spa is an 18-hole golf course, which opened for play in the autumn of 2015.
+Within a near future a resort hotel and golf villas will also exist.

 In 2013 Saare Golf on the island of Saaremaa in Estonia was acquired.
 An 18-hole golf course of the highest quality including a clubhouse with associated facilities.